 Most of us understand how fans work, but how about the filter?
 The filter – typically a HEPA filter – is the workhorse of any purifier.
 Turns out they’re nothing fancy either.
 They were , and they’re just a mat of synthetic fibers.
-That can capture over 99% of tiny air pollution particles.
+What’s important is that they can capture over 99% of air pollution particles.

 How Small Are Coronavirus Particles?

-The 2019 Novel Coronavirus, or 2019 nCoV, is a new respiratory virus first identified in Wuhan in China’s Hubei Province.
-Scientists have already taken electron microscope images to measure the size of coronavirus “virions” (or particles).
-The virions are spherical particles with diameters of approximately 125 nm (0.125 microns).
+But first we need to know how small the coronavirus is.
+Scientists have already taken electron microscope images to measure the size of coronavirus (Covid-19) “virions” (or particles).
+The virions are spherical particles with diameters of approximately 0.125 microns.
 The smallest particles are 0.06 microns, and the largest are 0.14 microns.